UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 ## Introduction
-This project is about the development of an **Anchor free 2D object detection** model using **PyTorch**, that aims to provide a comprehensive guide for enthusiasts, researchers, and practitioners in the domain.
+This project is about the development of an **Anchor free 2D object detection** model using **PyTorch**, that aims to provide a comprehensive guide for enthusiasts, researchers, and practitioners.
 Here the object detection model is trained from scratch, incorporating a **ImageNet pre-trained backbone from PyTorch**.
 The model is trained using a modest system configuration ( NVIDIA RTX A2000 4 GB Laptop GPU ), thus enabling users with low computational resources to train object detection models that give resonably good performance.
 An easy to understand and extend codebase is developed in this project.
 The following are the key highlights: